Rocking Horse Ranch

-The one thing that made me sad–they have a day camp there, and you could see the kids with the staff, because their shirts said DAY CAMP in big letters on the back.
+There is one thing that made me sad.
+They have a day camp there, and you could see the kids with the staff because their shirts said DAY CAMP in big letters on the back.
 I saw this same set of twin boys in the day camp every day.
 They didn’t look happy.
 Maybe there is more backstory to it, but why go to a family resort and then drop your kids off at the day camp every day?
 I can see using it for younger kids because only kids over seven can go on the trail rides.
 So you do that so that you can enjoy a trail ride with your older children.
 But the kids I saw were there all day, each day.
 They do have organized teen activities at night too.

 The fireworks were the best part.
 From what I hear, anyway.
-Kevin had a mild meltdown, the fireworks just came at the end of a very long day and he had had enough.
+Kevin had a mild meltdown and the fireworks just came at the end of a very long day.
+He had had enough.
 I took him back to our room while the rest of my family enjoyed them.
 As luck would have it, while our room was nice, it had a giant tree right out the window which completely blocked my view of the fireworks.
 Otherwise, we would have had the best bug-free seats in the house!
 But from what I could see, it was a very nice display and my family agreed.

 At one breakfast, we sat with a family of four pigs.
-They ate and behaved like wild animals.
-They made no efforts to be sociable with us, which was fine, yet I was stuck sitting next to a small girl who spilled every single item her parents brought her.
+Seriously, they ate and behaved like wild animals.
+They made no efforts to be sociable with us, which was fine.
+Yet I was stuck sitting next to a small girl who spilled every single item that her parents brought to her.
 She also whined and complained incessantly throughout the whole meal.
 Despite the fact that my children were well-behaved, I was still subjected to children who were not.

 The dining area was very large and very noisy.
 So much so that on two occasions, Kevin fell asleep at the table.
 And it wasn’t “I’m really tired so I’m going to sleep” kinda sleep, it was “This is way too much for me to process so I’m just going to shut down.”
-The food was fine, more family friendly that gourmet dining.
+The food was fine, more family-friendly than gourmet dining.
 It’s all buffet style except at dinner they take your order and bring you a plate.
-Lots of very kid-friendly choices like chicken nuggets, pb & j, pasta and stuff like that.
+Lots of very kid-friendly choices like chicken nuggets, PB and J, pasta and stuff like that.

 My little guy ate his weight in fruit that weekend.
 They had a very nice fruit display at each meal.
 Again, misbehaving (unsupervised) children at places like the dessert bar and drink stations made some experiences unpleasant.
 I did not see any items labeled as nut free or gluten free.
 And, I did not make any special requests for special dietary items or things like ‘can we eat in our room?’ to save on the noise.
 Those services may exist there, I did not ask about them.

 I also found it to be very expensive.
-I realize that once you pay for a hotel room, and had to pay for three restaurant meals and multiple activities, it would probably be the same.
-But when I look at the overall cost for a family of six, for four days, it ended up costing more than what a week at the beach costs us.
+I realize that once you pay for a hotel room, three restaurant meals per day and multiple activities, it would probably be the same.
+But when I look at the overall cost for a family of six, for four days, it cost more than a week at the beach costs us.
 And that was eight people for an entire week.
 The sets of memories from each place are equally as wonderful, just one set of memories cost us much less than a few days at RHR.

 We went during the summer months, so we did not get to experience winter activities.
 Here is their promotional video about what they offer during the winter months.